Murder of Ross Parker

-Ross Andrew Parker (17 August 1984 – 21 September 2001), from Peterborough, England, was a seventeen-year-old white English male murdered in an unprovoked racially motivated crime.
-He bled to death after being stabbed, beaten with a hammer and repeatedly kicked by a gang of British Pakistani men.
-The incident occurred in Millfield, Peterborough, ten days after the September 11 attacks.
+Ross Andrew Parker (17 August 1984 – 21 September 2001), was a seventeen-year-old White English male murdered in the Millfield neighbourhood of Peterborough, England, in an unprovoked racially motivated crime.
+He bled to death after being stabbed, beaten with a hammer and repeatedly kicked by a gang of Pakistani Muslim men.
+The incident occurred ten days after the Islamist 9/11 attacks in America.

 In December 2002, Shaied Nazir, Ahmed Ali Awan and Sarfraz Ali were unanimously found guilty of Parker's murder and sentenced to life imprisonment, each receiving minimum terms ranging from 16 to 18 years.
 A fourth defendant, Zairaff Mahrad, was cleared of murder and manslaughter.

 A memorial plaque for Parker is located in the Netherton area of Peterborough where a football match is played each year in his memory.

 Background

 Ross Parker was born in 1984 to Davinia and Tony Parker.
 Parker was an avid footballer and, having completed a GNVQ in business studies at Jack Hunt School, hoped to join the police force when he was 18.
 He was nicknamed "Half-Pint" owing to his 5 ft 5 in height and had twice broken his leg.
 Parker lived in the Westwood area of the city and worked part-time as bar support at The Solstice, a local public house where he had met his girlfriend, Nicola Toms.